-A medical device is a gadget, material, software or an apparatus which can be used alone or in combination, including the product proposed by its maker to be utilized particularly for diagnostic or potentially for therapeutic purposes and required for its proper application, planned by the manufacturer to be utilized for people.
+A medical device is a gadget, material, software or an apparatus which can be used alone or in combination, including the product proposed by the medical device manufacturer to be utilized particularly for diagnostic or potentially for therapeutic purposes and required for its proper application, planned by the manufacturer to be utilized for people.

 Medical devices differ as per their planned use and indication.
 For example, medical devices like tongue depressors, medical thermometers and disposable gloves to its advanced devices such as computers which help with the control of medical testing, implants, and prostheses.
 The design plan of medical devices constitutes an important section of the field of biomedical designing.